Best Dry Film Lubricants: Complete Guide & Reviews

 When graphite, MoS2, and PTFE hit their limits, two specialty materials step in for the most extreme temperature and vacuum requirements.

-WS2 is applied via binder-less impingement at ultra-thin profiles (0.5 microns / 0.00002"), conforming to AMS2530 and DOD-L-85645A Type I. It operates from -460°F to 1,200°F in air and up to 2,400°F in vacuum, offering the widest temperature range and lowest coefficient of friction among all dry film lubricants.
+WS2 is applied via binder-less impingement at ultra-thin profiles (0.5 microns / 0.00002"), conforming to AMS2530 and DOD-L-85645A Type I. It operates from -460°F to 1,200°F in air and up to 2,400°F in vacuum, offering one of the widest temperature ranges and one of the lowest friction profiles among common dry film lubricant options.

 Boron Nitride (h-BN) is a ceramic powder lubricant capable of operating up to 850°C in oxidizing atmospheres and 1,600°C to 2,000°C in inert/vacuum environments, suited for furnace components, high-temperature mold releases, and aerospace assembly where other lubricants decompose.